chardbres/rickhouse/README.md

 (2019-10-21) - Day was largely spent on debugging.
 Completed functionality to create a new whiskey and index all whiskies in the database for a single user.
 Produced Handlebars script to display results of indexing full whiskey list on page.

 (2019-10-22) - Completed remaining event functionality: single user can now update a whiskey and get data for a single whiskey by ID.
 Final code cleanup: page styling, dynamic UI responses, and general quality-of-life improvements to code base.

+(2019-10-23) - Lots of post-submission cleanup and general improvements.

 Unsolved problems/wish-list:
 1. Would like to be able to select a whiskey from the displayed list of all user whiskies, and trigger a pop-up with more detailed information (like a full description, taste rating, etc.) plus a picture of the bottle.